tuxarb/profiling/README.md

 * Repeat of the testing
 * Update of the .properties file [(see below)](#how-to-start)
 * Display the graphics for |capacity-time| and |speed-time| (only for "gui" mode)
-* Output all statistic information about execution of the program in .txt and .csv files (only for "console" and "non_interactive" modes)
+* Output all statistic information about the program execution in .txt and .csv files (only for "console" and "non_interactive" modes)

 ### Logging